German School Cones- Schultüte for the First Day of School

 German School Cones to Buy Online

-While you can buy a German school cones already filled with treats, there are many more fabric or paper cones that come un-filled.
+While you can buy a German school cone already filled with treats, many more fabric or paper cones come unfilled.
 These can be used later for play or storage.
-Take a look, I’m certain you will find the perfect Schultüte for your little one.
+With so many styles, I’m sure you will find the perfect Schultüte for your little one.

 MINIS!